 For Charlton Heston, it’s just one disaster after another…

-A flight to Minneapolis is skyjacked by a mystery bomber demanding it change route to Anchorage, Alaska.
-But then there’s more calamities to come.
+A flight is skyjacked by a mystery bomber demanding it change route to Alaska with more calamities to come.

 Skyjacked (1972) Official Trailer – Charlton Heston, James Brolin Movie HD, Movieclips Classic Trailers and photos © MGM

 Skyjacked (1972) is an early 1970s disaster movie full of all those essential tropes – impending doom, an all-star cast, an over the top plot and stereotypical characters.
 But, this film is surprisingly not one of the Airport films franchise.
 But it could be, especially if George Kennedy replaced Claude Akins, who played the ground control expert.

 This film is also not just a disaster film.
 It’s also a mystery disaster film for the first half and a Cold War thriller in the last half.
 These genres making it 100% more riveting than the others and putting it in a class of its own.
 The prestigious cast includes in no particular order Jeanne Crain, Charlton Heston, Susan Dey, Ken Swofford, Yvette Mimieux, James Brolin, John Hillerman and Nicholas Hammond.